delapuente/gitincouples/README.md

 Replace `<remote>` and `<branch>` accordingly.

 Remember you always have reflog.
-With:
+Type:

 ```bash
 $ git reflog
 ```

-You can see a list of recent changes, switches from one commit to another, from one branch to another.
+You can see a list of recent changes, switches from one commit to another, from one branch to another...
-Simply locate the moment you want to recover and do a checkout there.
+Simply locate the moment you want to recover and do a checkout there using the HASH or the alias (first or second column).

 You have more FAQ and tricks in the [FAQ file](https://github.com/lodr/gitincouples/edit/master/faq.md).